patrickamsler/raspberrypi-home-server/doc/Kodi.md

 Kodi is a free and open-source media player software that can be used to play a wide variety of media files, including videos, music, and photos.
 Originally developed for the Xbox gaming console, Kodi is now available on a wide range of platforms, including Raspberry Pi.

-Kodi's user interface is highly customizable and allows users to organize their media library in a variety of ways.
-It also supports a wide range of add-ons and plugins that can be used to extend its functionality, including support for streaming services, live TV, and more.

 One of the key features of Kodi is its ability to handle a wide range of media formats, including high-resolution video and audio formats.
 It also supports subtitles and can automatically download and sync subtitles for media files.

-Overall, Kodi is a versatile media player that can be used to play, organize, and stream media files from a variety of sources, making it a popular choice for home theater enthusiasts and media enthusiasts alike.

 ## Installation